hbctraining/scRNA-seq/lessons/04_SC_quality_control.md

 ### UMIs vs. genes detected

+Two metrics that are often evaluated together are the number of UMIs and the number of genes detected per cell.
+Here, we have plotted the **number of genes versus the numnber of UMIs coloured by the fraction of mitochondrial reads**.
+Mitochondrial read fractions are only high (light blue color) in particularly low count cells with few detected genes.
+These cells are filtered out by our count and gene number thresholds.
+Jointly visualizing the count and gene thresholds shows the joint filtering effect.

-Poor quality cells are likely to have low genes and UMIs per cell.
-Therefore, a poor sample is likely to have cells in the lower left of the graph.
-Good cells should exhibit both higher number of genes per cell and higher numbers of UMIs.
-We also expect similar lines with similar slopes for all samples.
+Cells that are **poor quality are likely to have low genes and UMIs per cell**, and correspond to the data points in the bottom left quadrant of the plot.
+Good cells will generally exhibit both higher number of genes per cell and higher numbers of UMIs.
+In contrast, cells with unexpectedly high counts and a large number of detected genes may represent doublets.
+Thus, high‐count depth thresholds are commonly used to filter out potential doublets.

+With this plot we also evaluate the **slope of the line**, and any scatter of data points in the bottom right hand quadrant of the plot.
+These cells have a high number of UMIs but only a few number of genes.
+These could be dying cells, but also could represent a population of low complexity celltype (i.e red blood cells).

 ```r
 # Visualize the correlation between genes detected and number of UMIs and determine whether strong presence of cells with low numbers of genes/UMIs